jaianper/react-native-metacritic-app/README.md

 # React Native Metacritic App

-A simple, animated React Native app that displays the latest video games and their Metacritic scores.
+A React Native app that displays the latest video games and their Metacritic scores, built with Expo and expo-router.
 This project is ideal for developers who want to learn about building mobile apps with React Native, working with APIs, and creating engaging user interfaces.

 ---